YottaDB/YDBDoc/Plugins/ydbaim.rst

 * UNXREFDATA(aimgbl) and UNXREFSUB(aimgbl) where aimgbl is an AIM metadata global variable, removes the metadata stored in that AIM global.
 Note that an AIM global variable stores either data metadata or subscript metadata, but not both.
 * UNXREFDATA(gbl) where gbl is an application global name removes all data metadata for that application global; UNXREFSUB(gbl) does likewise for subscript metadata.

 UNXREFDATA() and UNXREFSUB() provide an API for removing specific cross references.
-The APIs mirror those of :ref:`xrefdata` and :ref:`xrefsub`, allowing for removal of a specific cross reference by replicating the paramaters used to call the functions that created the cross references in the first place.
+The APIs mirror those of :ref:`xrefdata` and :ref:`xrefsub`, allowing for removal of a specific cross reference by replicating the parameters used to call the functions that created the cross references in the first place.
 The APIs are as follows and the parameters are described in :ref:`xrefdata` and :ref:`xrefsub`.
-Note that some parameters are specific to one function or the othyer.
+Note that some parameters are specific to one function or the other.

  .. code:: none